clarepins/CV/README.md

 - In these roles, I led many high profile economic analyses to determine the effectiveness of proposed environmental policies, for example for the recent announcement of a plastics tax.
 - I built analytical models (typically in Excel) to undertake quantitative analysis of large and incomplete datasets to determine both monetary and non-monetary costs and benefits of proposed environmental policies.
 I did this both independently and delivering through my team.
 I researched and implemented innovative analytical techniques.
 - I managed projects, proactively bringing in Agile project management techniques into a traditional project management environment.
-- I honed my oral and written communication skills through regularly presenting (to 100+ people), negotiating with the Treasury to agree funding, and briefing Ministers ensuring clear, concise and persuasive language.
+- I honed my oral and written communication skills through regularly presenting (to 100+ people), leading negotiation with the Treasury to agree funding, and briefing Ministers ensuring clear, concise and persuasive language.
 - I have been rewarded with a year career break from Defra to do Makers Academy with the option to return if I choose (but I intend to find a job as a developer instead).

 #### Nov 2013 – Aug 2014: Policy & Research Fellow / Economic Adviser, NGOs, Melbourne, Australia (career break from Committee on Climate Change, London, see below)